 Born in 1941 in New Jersey, Michael passed away on August 3, 2020.

-Hear a tribute to Michael Smith on WFMT’s Folkstage Sept 26 at 8 PM (CT), featuring Anne Hills and Jamie O’Reilly.
+Our friend’s tribute to Michael Smith on WFMT’s Folkstage was Sept 26, 2020 and featured Anne Hills and Jamie O’Reilly.
 With Paul Amandes, guitar and John Erickson on piano.
 The archive for Folkstage will be online wfmt.com for several weeks.

 Friday, October 23, at 11 PM (CT), The Best of Studs Terkel will feature Michael’s 1988 conversation with Studs about The Grapes of Wrath.
 Chicago listeners can tune in to 98.7 FM.
 It’s also available via live stream at wfmt.com, the WFMT app, and over any number of web radio services such as Tune In Radio.

 A Note from Jamie O’Reilly about Michael P. Smith

 My writing as Michael’s agent, producer, promoter and collaborator follows here and on other site pages.
 It was the greatest honor of my professional career to work with him, sing his songs, be his musical producer, and his sometime muse.
 Time will reveal the breadth and beauty of his songwriting: over 500 songs, 10 musical works, countless recordings!
 My blog has a feature Song Notes, the stories and audio recordings of songs Michael wrote for me and/or performed with me.

 Michael Smith, the lyricist, composer and performer of renown, was a voracious reader and never at a loss for material.
 As early as age 16, when he set the words that appeared on the grave of Robert Louis Stevenson, Michael was adapting and setting literature, children’s stories, and poetry to music.